Tangerine Seahorse Descending A Staircase Reassembled Ring Teapot

 I thought of the impossible but attractive image of a tangerine-colored ocean-dwelling seahorse (real-life seahorses come in many colors) descending a staircase left-to-right on dry land.
 How about that for a cobbled-together series of disparate images in one title, “Tangerine Seahorse Descending A Staircase Reassembled Ring Teapot!”

 I made the teapot assembly by throwing a ring on the potter’s wheel with three extended fins and a small central hollow space.
 At the same time I threw a 3-tiered bowl, planning to trim the top into a rounded dome and invert the bowl to make the base of the teapot.
 I cut the ring into five arc segments, sealed the ends of the hollow ring segments with clay slabs, and joined the 5 segments together in a pleasing sculptural assembly.
 I mounted the ring assembly on the three-tiered inverted bowl base, making sure the bottom left-pointing arc section hovered above the base.
-This looked good, but the ring assembly was leaning forward and was tilted off-balance too far toward the right.
+This looked good, but the ring assembly was leaning forward off-balance too far toward the right.
 After much thought about how I could alter the ring assembly into a more upright and stable orientation, it occurred to me that I could cut off an arc section from the bottom left edge of the inverted bowl, thus tilting the whole assembly leftward into a more balanced posture.
-Although I had not anticipated this, I saw after cutting the arc section off that this gave the inverted 3-tiered bowl base a much more dynamic pose, as it was now tilted off-center like the Leaning Tower Of Pisa, or a doe’s foot!
+Although I had not anticipated this, I saw after cutting the arc section off that this gave the inverted 3-tiered bowl base a much more dynamic pose, as it was now tilted off-center like the Leaning Tower Of Pisa, or a doe’s foot,

 I handbuilt the spout from curvy-arc slabs and attached it to the top of the teapot assembly pointing to the right, cut out the lid with an x-acto knife on the top left ring section, and attached the pulled handle on the left.
 But what was I going to make for the lid finial?
 I had saved the curving arc section piece I had cut from the bottom left edge of the inverted bowl base, and I attached half of the thin tapering curved arc section to the lid as the lid finial—very good!
-During the firing this thin curved arc drooped down one full inch, but lucky for me it was positioned off-center from above the spout, and it did not melted-glaze glue itself onto the top of the spout or the teapot ring assembly.
-There are many points such as this along the way in making one of these sculptural teapots, where one little miscalculation can ruin the whole about 100-hour time and energy investment in making one of my Reassembled Ring Teapots.
+During the firing this thin curved arc drooped down one full inch, but lucky for me it was positioned off-center from above the spout, and it did not glue itself in the glaze-melting process onto the top of the spout or the teapot ring assembly.
+There are many points such as this along the way in making one of these sculptural teapots where one little miscalculation can ruin the whole approximately 100-hour time and energy investment in making one of my Reassembled Ring Teapots.